shawes/ang-moh-in-the-east/_posts/2019-09-26-song-kee-fishball-noodles.md

 ![song kee menu](/assets/images/song-kee-fishball-2.jpg "Song kee menu")

 It can be hard to differentiate between **fishball** noodles sellers, therefore the quality of the chilli sauce becomes critical in determine your favourite bowls.
 The noodles must be tossed in a good amount of chilli, deep fried pork fat, and some lard.
 A good bowl of **fishball** noodles is not necessarily a health conscious choice, but hey the is no substitute for flavour.
 At Song kee, the chilli has a decent kick, and the pork fat serving is generous.
-The random crunches into pork fat when eating fihsball noodles, the explosion of salty porky goodness, is always the highlight of the dish.
+The random crunches into pork fat when eating fishball noodles, the explosion of salty porky goodness, is always the highlight of the dish.
 I suggest you add a good dash of the black vinegar (they even offer balsamic if that is more to your taste) to the bowl for the perfect mouth watering experience.

 ![black vinegar](/assets/images/song-kee-fishball-4.jpg "Required black vinegar")